 Maintaining a Lean Permanent Employee Base

 Rather than adding B- and C-level employees back to their permanent payroll when the workload increased beyond what their core team could handle, contractors began supplementing their workforce with contingent workers from Tradesmen as needed.
-Because all Tradesmen craftsmen are permanent Tradesmen employees, Tradesmen covers their workers’ compensation, benefits and other expenditures, reducing contractor’s workers’ compensation exposure and costs.
+Because all Tradesmen craftworkers are permanent Tradesmen employees, Tradesmen covers their workers’ compensation, benefits and other expenditures, reducing contractor’s workers’ compensation exposure and costs.

 Then, as the workload diminishes, these contingent employees are sent back to Tradesmen, eliminating profit-draining holdover costs associated with full-time payroll—maximizing workforce productivity and profit margins.